I am looking for my next challenge. Check out my CV and Get in Touch

 Conclusion

 Overall I was keen to push very subtle textures and draw lite contrasts that guides the eye through a page.
-Fortunately modern screens can handle these delicacies better than the monitors I’m designing them on!
+Modern iOS screens can handle these delicacies better than the monitors I’m designing them on!

 Keep things consistence, and keep them simple.
 Reflect back to sister applications and build some parallels.
 Appreciate pre-defined paradigms, and follow existing patterns to drop that cognitive load.
 Take a lead from retail, and exploit the ‘shop-window’ metaphor and finally, make your registration gradual and progressive.
 Slowly ease the user ‘through the casino doors’ by making login seamless.